trapexit/mergerfs/README.md

 <mountpoint>/.mergerfs
 ```

 There is a pseudo file available at the mountpoint which allows for the runtime modification of certain mergerfs options.
 The file will not show up in readdirs but can be stat'ed and manipulated via [{list,get,set}xattrs](http://linux.die.net/man/2/listxattr) calls.

 Even if xattrs are disabled the [{list,get,set}xattrs](http://linux.die.net/man/2/listxattr) calls will still work.

-The keys are **user.mergerfs.action**, **user.mergerfs.create**, and **user.mergerfs.search**.
+The keys are:
+* user.mergerfs.srcmounts
+* user.mergerfs.action
+* user.mergerfs.create
+* user.mergerfs.search

 ```
 [trapexit:/tmp/mount] $ xattr -l .mergerfs
+user.mergerfs.srcmounts: /tmp/a:/tmp/b
 user.mergerfs.action: ff
 user.mergerfs.create: epmfs
 user.mergerfs.search: ff